 - A description of any drug and alcohol counseling, treatment or rehabilitation programs available to students and employees;

 - A description of the health risks associated with the use of illicit drugs and alcohol;

 - A clear statement that the school will impose sanctions on students and employees for violations of the standards of conduct (consistent with local, state and Federal law) and employment and referral for prosecution.

-- Student Body Diversity Report—In the categories of gender and ethnicity of enrolled, full-time students who receive Federal Pell Grants can be found at https://www.mgccc.edu/online-factbook/.
+- Student Body Diversity Report—In the categories of gender and ethnicity of enrolled, full-time students who receive Federal Pell Grants can be found at IES National Center for Education Statistics College Navigator page.

 - Fire Safety Report—Fire safety practices and standards of the College may be found in the Guide to Residence Living.
-This guide may be obtained in the Housing Office on the Perkinston Campus or on the Web at www.mgccc.edu/?wpfb_dl=2430.
+This guide may be obtained in the Housing Office on the Perkinston Campus or in the Annual Fire & Safety Report.
 The fire log may be reviewed in the Housing office on the Perkinston Campus.

-- Retention Policy—The retention rate of certificate or degree-seeking, first-time, full-time undergraduate students can be found at https://www.mgccc.edu/online-factbook/.
+- Retention Rate—The retention rate of certificate or degree-seeking, first-time, full-time undergraduate students can be found on the IES National Center for Education Statistics College Navigator website.

 - Vaccination Policy—Mississippi Gulf Coast Community College does not have a vaccination policy for all students.
 However, students admitted to a Mississippi Gulf Coast Community College healthcare professional program require certain vaccinations, in addition to other admission requirements specific to each healthcare program.
 Prospective students may review these requirements, as well as faculty contact information, at www.mgccc.edu, under the respective program of study.